HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 where ``PATH_TO/OpenCVConfig.cmake`` depends on your CUDA supported OpenCV.

 ## 6.0 future update
-+ We will modify a version of QuadtreeMap.
-The modified version will support both ROS Indigo and ROS Kinect without compiling OpenCV yourself.
-However, the drawback is that undistorting and resizing images on CPU may cause more time than on GPU.
 + modified open chisel will be open source soon.